Customs Broker Basics: What Cross-Border Shippers Need to Know

 You should allow at least two weeks to set up your customs broker.

 This is not a process you can complete in an afternoon.
-Though you may be able to complete it in as little as five business days, this is not something you want to rush.
+Though you may be able to complete it in as little as five business days, this is a key step which we certainly recommend taking the necessary time to properly complete.

-In fact, this is one of the biggest mistakes of we often see in cross-border shipping.
+In fact, hurrying through the set-up process is one of the biggest mistakes we often see in cross-border shipping.

 Your customs broker is representing your business at the border.
 You're giving them power of attorney.
 They need to know all about your shipping process.
-They need to get acquainted with your shipper and carrier.
+They need to get acquainted with your company and with all carriers who will be involved in moving your freight.

-Cutting corners is a big risk to creating costly delays at the border.
+Cutting corners is a big risk and can create costly delays at the border.

 What if my customer on the other side of the border already has a customs broker?

-That’s great — that means they likely have some experience with cross-border shipping, and it may actually be a good idea to use their customs broker.
+That’s great — that means they likely have some experience with cross-border shipping, and it may actually be a good idea for them to be the importer of record and to use their customs broker.

-Whether you’re shipping freight from your own facility, or working with a customer or vendor, it’s important that there is at least one person involved in the actual shipping process who has some cross-border experience to help with the paperwork.
+Whether you’re shipping freight from your own facility or working with a customer or vendor, it’s important that there is at least one person involved in the actual shipping process who has cross-border experience to help with the paperwork.

 You set up your customs broker.
 Now what?